 The Arkansas Behavior Analyst Registration Act establishes a regulatory framework for behavior analysts in the state.
-It introduces a new subchapter under Arkansas Code Title 17, Subchapter 97, which outlines the definitions, registration requirements, and unlawful practices related to behavior analysis.
-Key provisions include the requirement for individuals to be registered with the Arkansas Psychology Board to practice as behavior analysts, with penalties for violations including fines and potential revocation of licenses.
-The Act also details the application process for registration, including the need for a criminal background check and proof of certification as a board-certified behavior analyst.
+It introduces a new subchapter under Arkansas Code Title 17, Subchapter 97, which outlines the requirements for individuals to be registered as behavior analysts.
+Key provisions include the definition of a "registered behavior analyst," the unlawful practice of applied behavior analysis without registration, and the penalties for violations, which can include fines and revocation of registration.
+The Act also details the registration process, including the necessary application, fees, and evidence of certification from the Behavior Analyst Certification Board, Inc.

 Additionally, the Act allows for temporary registrations for behavior analysts licensed in other jurisdictions and establishes reciprocity for those with comparable qualifications.
-The Arkansas Psychology Board is tasked with administering the provisions of the Act and may adopt necessary rules, including an ethics code for behavior analysts.
-Furthermore, the composition of the Arkansas Psychology Board is amended to ensure that at least two members are licensed psychologists who are also board-certified behavior analysts, enhancing the board's expertise in this area.
+The Arkansas Psychology Board is tasked with administering the provisions of this subchapter and may adopt necessary rules, including an ethics code for behavior analysts.
+Furthermore, the Act amends the composition of the Arkansas Psychology Board to ensure that at least one member is a licensed psychologist with relevant experience in behavior analysis.

 Statutes affected: